 The sutras give the most precise and clear instruction on practicing yoga in a systemised, coherent and accessible form.
 The teachings direct the practitioner towards leading a happier and healthier life away from duhkham (suffering).

-There is far more philosophy contained within the sutras than focus on postures (asana) which the West tends to think of as yoga.
+There is far more philosophy and psychology contained within the sutras than focus on postures (asana) which the West tends to think of as yoga.
 However, the asana have become a far more necessary part of yoga with our increasingly sedentary lifestyle, so it is unsurprising that they have more focus nowadays.
 A natural evolution.
 Unfortunately however, there is also an increased focus on the ‘image’ of yoga and what things look like.
 There are millions of pictures all over the media of slim, fit, young people doing tricky poses or rather ‘affected’ moves.
 Yoga is not meant to be like this.
 It is about what it does, not what it looks like.
-When I teach I am looking at function not form.
+When I teach I give focus to function before form; this always takes priority.
+I.e. we must look at why we are doing something, what we are trying to achieve rather than pushing bodies into positions that are unsuitable for that person; perhaps they are too inflexible or maybe 'too' flexible to be getting any benefits, or the 'textbook' posture may be unsuitable because of injury.
 This is a crucial aspect of my guidance when teaching.
 Yoga is a powerful tool for healing and self transformation and is for everyone, of all shapes and sizes, creeds, sexes etc. Yoga is not what it is often portrayed as being, but is an individual and practical experience that will make you healthier and happier.
 You cannot just read about it, you have to do it... perhaps this is the reason for its success and its saturation within the media; it works!